Arkedya/.github/profile/README.md

 ![Logo](/asset/banner.jpg)

-[Arkedya](https://arkedya.com) is a free-to-play, browser-based, and massively multiplayer online real-time strategy game (MMORTS).
+[Arkedya](https://arkedya.com) is a free-to-play, web browser-based, and massively multiplayer online real-time strategy game (MMORTS).
 The game takes place in a post-apocalyptic world where the main themes are conflicts between nations and resource management.
 To rebuild a civilization by choosing the strategy that best suits him, the player embodies the leader of one of the factions among those proposed.

 Meet us on: